r0fls/swiftstats/README.md

 And each distribution has these methods:
 - Pmf or Pdf
-- Cdf
+- cdf
 - quantile
-- Random (takes an optional int and returns an array of that length, or otherwise a single value)
+- random (takes an optional int and returns an array of that length, or otherwise a single value)

 #### Common Functions
 - median (`Int`, `Float`, `Double`)